 Medigap also includes coverage for veterans when traveling outside of the united states.
 With veterans having a real concern regarding their finances, more and more decide to enroll in Medigap.

-Medicare Advantage Plans w/ VA Benefits
+Medicare Advantage Plans & Veterans Benefits

 Medicare Advantage plans have lower premiums when compared to Medigap plans.
 In some cases, you can find plans with a zero dollar premium.